-- Threats of any kind; - Threatening, physically aggressive, or violent behavior; - Defacing Seminary property or causing physical damage to the facilities; or - With the exception of security personnel, bringing weapons, ammunition, explosives, or firearms of any kind on Seminary premises or while conducting Seminary business.
+- Threats of any kind; - Threatening, physically aggressive, or violent behavior; - Defacing Seminary property or causing physical damage to the facilities; or - With the exception of security personnel, bringing weapons, ammunition, explosives, or firearms of any kind on Seminary premises or while conducting any Seminary business.

-Staff members must report any suspected or actual violations of this policy to their supervisor or the designated human resources staff member immediately and are expected to cooperate in any investigation of any suspected or actual incidents of workplace violence.
+Staff members must report any suspected or actual violations of this policy to their supervisor or human resources immediately and are expected to cooperate in any investigation of any suspected or actual incidents of workplace violence.
 All reports of work-related threats will be kept confidential to the extent possible and will be investigated and documented.

-Violations of this policy, including a staff member's failure to report or fully cooperate in the Seminary's investigation of any reported incident, may result in disciplinary action.
+Violations of this policy, including a staff member's failure to report or fully cooperate in the Seminary's investigation of any reported incident may result in disciplinary action.

-Chicago Theological Seminary will not retaliate against any staff member who in good faith reports a violation of this policy.
+CTS will not retaliate against any staff member who in good faith reports a violation of this policy.
 Any staff member who retaliates against someone who has reported a violation in good faith is subject to disciplinary action.